benjaminion/upgrading-ethereum-book/src/book.md

 Attestations are penalised for being missing, late, or incorrect.
 We'll lump these together as "missed" for conciseness.

-Attesters are penalised for missed CASPER FFG votes, that is, missed source or target votes.
+Attesters are penalised for missed Casper FFG votes, that is, missed source or target votes.
 But there is no penalty for a missed head vote.
 If a source vote is incorrect, then the target vote is missed; if the source or target vote is incorrect then the head vote is missed.

 Let's update our [rewards matrix](/part2/incentives/rewards#rewards-table) to give the full picture of penalties and rewards for attestations.
 Recall that this shows the weights; we need to multiply by $\frac{nb}{W_{\Sigma}}$ to get the actual reward.